beliefs

 •

-We draw information from sensations that we are not always conscious of, like the light and sound sensed by the skin.
+We draw information from sensations that we are not always conscious of, like the light or sound sensed by the skin.

 •

 Impressions are stored all over the brain.
-They are changeable and not especially consistent with each other.
+They are changeable and not all consistent with each other.

 •